 NameSilo has a cool price comparison tool on its website to help you see where they stack up against the competition.
-Simply select the number of domains you want to buy and the length of your registration.
+All you have to do is select the number of domains you want to buy and the length of your registration.

 All .com domain renewals are $8.99 with NameSilo, regardless of how many active domains in your account.
-So you can expect your renewals to go up slightly when your first registration promotion expires.
+As such, your rates will increase after your initial registration period.

 Get started registering your domain with NameSilo today!

 #5 – Gandi Review — Best Domain Registrar Interface